Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 1) enroll in the Roosevelt student plan or

-The $2549 annual insurance charge will appear on your account unless you waive before the advertised deadline.
+The $1580 spring insurance charge will appear on your account unless you waive before the advertised deadline.
 Students must successfully complete the online waiver application to be successfully waived from this requirement.
-If you do not complete the waiver or you are not approved by the deadline of SEPTEMBER 15, 2015 (College of Pharmacy waiver deadline is July 16, 2015) you will be automatically enrolled in the plan and will be responsible for the $2549 payment of the Roosevelt insurance plan.
+If you do not complete the waiver or you are not approved by the deadline of FEBRUARY 2, 2016 you will be automatically enrolled in the plan and will be responsible for the $1580 payment of the Roosevelt insurance plan.
 The SPRING insurance plan is active from January 1, 2016 through August 14, 2016.
-Please call 312-341-3525 with questions or email firstname.lastname@example.org
+Please call 312-341-3525 with questions or email email@example.com

-The online waiver for 2015-16 is available at roosevelt.myahpcare.com
+The SPRING online waiver for 2015-16 is available at roosevelt.myahpcare.com

 - Click the blue "waiver" link at the top of the page.

 - Select the appropriate waiver for your student type (residential student living on campus or international student)

 - Log on using your Roosevelt student ID number and password (your date of birth in a MMDDYYYY format).

-- Fully complete the waiver (attaching a PDF of your insurance card is optional).
+- Fully complete the waiver (attach a PDF of your insurance card).
 You will be notified via email that your waiver request has been received.